Procurement reform in the Department

 - Scalability: The relationship between the complexity of a procurement project and the capability of the organisation to conduct it to achieve a good procurement outcome.

 All procurement undertaken by the department will be in line with these policies and directives.
-During the transition period, suppliers may observe that procurement activities of the department are conducted differently to those of some other Departments.

-Annual Procurement Plan
+Procurement Activity Plan

 Visit Victorian Government Procurement for more information about Victorian Government Purchasing Board frameworks.